In our part 1 post about software product development, we talked about how a successful…

 1. Start Turning Your Software Idea into a Reality

-The most successful software projects are those that combine innovation with a clear need in the marketplace.
+The most successful web and mobile software projects are those that combine innovation with a clear need in the marketplace.
 Think of all the businesses or individuals that could benefit from your new product … how many lives could you change?

 Before you begin to program the technology, you must first understand the bigger picture.
 Ever notice how hard it is to assemble a puzzle without the picture on the box?
 Software product development requires that same big-picture view.